pdmangel/node-red-contrib-openhab2/README.md

 ##### - openhab2-controller

-Registers the address of an openHAB controller and listens to all items' events.
+Performs all communication with the configured openHAB controller.

 *Configuration:*
 - Name : Specify a name